kkruecke/cplus-documentation/notes/modern-cplusplus-references.rst

 .. todo:: Merge what is in new-vlau-rvalue.rst into this file.
 Have idex.rst reference this file instead of value-categories.rst.
           then re-listen to `Ben Saks lecture <https://www.youtube.com/watch?v=XS2JddPq7GQ>`_.

+The **value categories** that categorize expresssions aren't really language features, rather they are semantic properties of expressions.
+Understanding **value categories** helps in deciphering compiler message, understanding reference types and how reference types help in defining user-defined operators.

-In C (prior to C++) expressions were categorized as **lvalue expressions** and others (functions and non-object values), where **lvalue** meant an expression that identifies an object, a region of data storage that may have a value, a "locator value" in memory; for example,
+Prior to C++, in C expressions were categorized as **lvalue expressions**, where **lvalue** meant an expression that identifies an object, a region of data storage, a defined location in memory, that may have a value, a "locator value" in memory, and can appear on the left hand side of an assignment statement; for example,

 .. code-block:: cpp

     int n;
     n = 1;

 In the expression ``n = 1`` above, the subexpression **n** refers to an integer object, a specific location in memory.
 Thus **n** is an lvalue, a storage location that can hold a value.
-The term **lvalue** originally derived its name from the fact that only objects can appear on the left hand side of an assignment and can be assigned to, but in C++11 the "l" in lvalue is no longer of any real significance, and lvalues occur in contexts outside of assignment.
+In C an lvalue can appear on the left hand side of an assignment and can be assigned to, but in C++11 the "l" in lvalue is no longer of any real significance, and lvalues occur in contexts outside of assignment.

-.. todo:: Print out both files--new-lvalue-rvalue.rst and references-in-modern-cplusplus.rst (which started as a copy of value-categories.rst)--read and digest them and then merge the essential information in the former into the later.
+Anything that is not an **lvalue** is termed an **rvalue**.
+The subexpression ``1`` above is an rvalue.

+Why are the concepts of **lvalues** and **rvalues** important?
+Why both to distinguish what is an lvalue or an rvalue?

+.. todo:: resume Ben Saks at 5:20 Minutes.

 References are implemented using pointers
 -----------------------------------------